-EPA's 319 Nonpoint Source Pollution grant, EPA's Clean Water State Revolving Fund, the local Stormwater Enterprise Fund and the Anacostia River Clean Up and Protection Fund, also known as the Bag Law.
-Recently funding has been provided to DOEE by DDOT through a memorandum of understanding (MOU) to utilize DDOT Tree Fund dollars on DOEE-funded tree planting efforts.
+Tree planting activities have been funded in multiple ways.
+UFD's annual planting is typically funded by DDOT's capital and operating funds.
+Over the years, DOEE's planting activities have been funded by various federal and local sources, including EPA's 319 Nonpoint Source Pollution grant, EPA's Clean Water State Revolving Fund, the local Stormwater Enterprise Fund and the Anacostia River Clean Up and Protection Fund.
+Only very recently has funding been provided to DOEE by DDOT through a memorandum of understanding (MOU) to utilize Tree Fund dollars on DOEE-funded tree planting efforts.

-The MOU between DOEE and DDOT has enabled DOEE to ramp up grant-funded tree planting activities.
-It has increased from \$300,000 to \$500,000 per fiscal year and is now providing core funding for plantings on private and public lands, including the RiverSmart Homes and Large Parcel Planting programs.
+The MOU between DOEE and DDOT is a critical development to enable fund transfer from the DDOT Tree Fund to enable DOEE to ramp up grant-funded tree planting activities.
+It has increased from \$300,000 to \$500,000 per fiscal year and is now providing core funding for plantings on private and public lands, including RiverSmart Homes and Large Parcel Planting programs.

 The RiverSmart Homes program offers tree planting as well as other practices described in section 6.2.1.
 It is open to all residential homeowners across the District, although there have been efforts to prioritize work in areas that are priority subwatersheds for restoration, have low participation rates, and/or low canopy cover.
-DOEE recently eliminated a co-pay per tree and now offers them free of charge to residents that qualify.
+Homeowners are required to pay a \$50 copay per tree, and there are limits on trees per property based on available planting space.
+Currently DOEE is considering whether to reduce or waive the co-pay altogether or base it on prioritization mapping to reduce barriers to enrollment.